 Contact: Christine Roberts, mycoart [at] gmail.com

-Robert Rogers instructs herbal medicine at Grant MacEwan University in Edmonton, Alberta Canada.
-He is vice president of the Alberta Mycological Society, chair of medicinal mushroom committee of NAMA and on the editorial board of the International Journal of Medicinal Mushrooms.
-His latest book is The Fungal Pharmacy: The Complete Guide to Medicinal Mushrooms and Lichens of North America.
+Robert Dale Rogers is an assistant clinical professor in family medicine at the University of Alberta.
+He is past-vice president of the Alberta Mycological Society, and past chair of the medicinal mushroom committee of NAMA.
+He is on the editorial booard of the International Journal of Medicinal Mushrooms and Discovery Phytomedicine, and contributing editor to Fungi magazine.
+He is the author of over forty books available through www.amazon.com/author/robertdalerogers, including The Fungal Pharmacy: The Complete Guide to Medicinal Mushrooms and Lichens of North America.

 Home: Edmonton, Alberta, Canada